iggy-smart/voice-alt/female-voice-en.md

 TODO links

 ## So our goal (SMART)
-S: As a males by birth we are going to have female voice.
-It's important mostly for trans people (MtF).
-It can be done in isolation of people but internet needed to hear examples and with help of [online tutors](#Teachers).
-We need time (lot of time), may be place for voiced exercises, throat/mouth/tongue/etc...
+S: As a males by birth we are going to learn female voice.
+It can be done in isolation of people but internet needed to hear examples/materials and with help of [online tutors](#Teachers).
+We need time (lot of time), may be place for voiced exercises (throat/mouth/tongue/etc).
 Time for thinking about exercises.
+Exercies don't change you default voice.
+But you can forget how to speak in it if you don't use voice.
+Exercies have good impact for [singing] (https://www.youtube.com/watch?v=t8EcTotO6no) and voice acting.
+(There are common skills).

 M:
 1) People: goal is completed when we passing as female by voice.